emaulandi/emaulandi.github.io/_projects/95-ecologicalfootprint.md

 ---
 *{{page.categories | join: ', '}}*

-J'ai testé [Datawrapper](https://www.datawrapper.de/) for this [#MakeoverMonday](http://www.makeovermonday.co.uk/) Week 17, on the Ecological Footprint of countries, thanks to the amzing work of the [Footprint Network](https://www.footprintnetwork.org/)
+I tried [Datawrapper](https://www.datawrapper.de/) for this [#MakeoverMonday](http://www.makeovermonday.co.uk/) Week 17, on the Ecological Footprint of countries, thanks to the amzing work of the [Footprint Network](https://www.footprintnetwork.org/)

 In 2017, Overshoot Day fell on August 2 marking the date when humanity has exhausted nature’s budget for the year.